-Rosuvastatin Calcium is (E)-(3R,5S)-7-{4-(4-fluorophenyl)-6-isopropyl-2-{methyl(methylsulphonyamino)]pyrimidin-5- yl}-3,5-dihydroxyhepten-6-oic acid calcium having molecular formula of $(C{22}H{27}FN_3O_6S)2$.
-Ca and molecular weight of is 1001.1.
-The Chemical structure is:
+Rosuvastatin calcium is a synthetic lipid-lowering agent for oral administration.
+The chemical name for rosuvastatin calcium is bis[(E)-7-[4-(4-fluorophenyl)-6-isopropyl-2-[methyl(methylsulfonyl)amino] pyrimidin-5-yl](3R,5S)-3,5-dihydroxyhept-6-enoic acid] calcium salt with the following structural formula:

-Rosuvastatin Calcium is an off-white to creamish white powder which is freely soluble in acetonitrile, and soluble in acetone.
+The molecular formula for rosuvastatin calcium is $(C{22}H{27}FN_3O_6S)2$.Ca and the molecular weight is 1001.1 g/mol.
+Rosuvastatin calcium is off-white to creamish white powder that is freely soluble in acetonitrile and soluble in acetone.